top of page

 Darren Wilson

-User research is a crucial part of Human Centred Design.
-It helps you to identify customer needs & problems, which help to define the correct user requirements.
+User research is a crucial part of Human-Centred Design.
+It helps you to identify customer needs & problems, which helps to define the correct user requirements.

-There are lots of techniques available, each with their own pros and cons, which are suited to different needs.
+There are lots of techniques available, each with its pros and cons, which are suited to different needs.

 This piece is an overview of what is out there, what to consider and where and when you apply them.